iwuvhugs/csd-1114_term_project/README.md

 # GoNuts Company

 For that project I used bootstrap template as a starting point (basically I needed a navbar only).
-So then i spend some time putting everything on places and now that how it looks like
+Then I spent some time putting everything on places and now that how it looks like

 ## Links to things I used